Author by a waterfall on Croatia and Bosnia and Herzegovina roadtrip

 Croatia and Bosnia and Herzegovina Road Trip Itinerary (12 days)

 There’s a place I know that looks like a little piece of paradise.
 I don’t think I have to do any marketing for Croatia—it’s already a hotspot on many travel bucket lists.
 But have you considered venturing into its neighbor, Bosnia and Herzegovina?
-Combining these two destinations creates the perfect recipe for a well-rounded trip.
+Combining these two destinations creates the perfect recipe for a well-rounded road trip.
 Imagine a dash of adventure (let’s try rafting!), a sprinkle of chill (let’s walk along the promenade or enjoy the views from a ship’s sun deck), stunning nature (let’s visit Krka and Plitvice), and a ton of history and culture to explore in towns like Split, Sarajevo, Mostar, and more.

 Jump to: